- Pay 2.13% interest rate

 - Under 50 Equity Release Scheme

-More to life Retirement Mortgages
+More to Life Retirement Mortgages

-Disadvantages of Home Reversion Plans – buy a house
+Disadvantages of Home Reversion Plans – buy a house and Releasing Equity To Buy Another Property

-- Just Retirement Interest Only Lifetime Mortgage
+- Just Retirement Interest Only Lifetime Mortgage – what is equity in property

 - L&G Legal & General Flexi Max Voluntary Repayment Plan